FrankChen021/bithon/README.md

 # Demon

-A demo distributed services is provided by this [demo repo](https://github.com/FrankChen021/bithon-demo) with a docker-compose file.
+A demo is provided by this [demo repo](https://github.com/FrankChen021/bithon-demo) with a docker-compose file.
 You can follow the README on that demo repo to start the demo within just 3 steps.

 # Build

 ## 1. clone source code

-After clone this project, remember to clone the submodules.
+After cloning this project, remember to clone the submodules by following command

 ```bash
 git submodule update --init